 Setting a Date

 When choosing a date for your DrupalCamp, usually the main factor is the availability of the desired venue and the lead time.
 It is also wise to factor in other local and regional events including other technology conferences, DrupalCamps, and national events.
+Avoid overlapping with other Drupal events by checking the calendar and by asking in #drupalcamp IRC channel to see what else is being planned around the same time.
 If your camp happens once a year the benefit of holding it in the same month each year helps to establish consistency in the community's memory.

 Examples: What factors do different camps use when setting a date?